-- 1. To receive the Report of the Directors and Auditor and the Accounts for the year ended 31 May 2012. - 2.
-To re-elect Clive Fiske Harrison as a Director of the company. - 3.
-To re-elect Francis Gerard Luchini as a Director of the company. - 4.
-To re-elect Stephen John Cockburn as a Director of the company. - 5.
+- 1. To receive the Report of the Directors and Auditor and the Accounts for the year ended 31 May 2013. - 2.
+To re-elect Amanda Jane Andrews as a Director of the Company. - 3.
+To re-elect Stephen John Cockburn as a Director of the Company. - 4.
+To re-elect James Philip Quibell Harrison as a Director of the Company. - 5.
+To re-elect Alan Dennis Meech as a Director of the Company. - 6.
+To re-elect Martin Henry Withers Perrin as a Director of the Company. - 7.
 To reappoint Deloitte LLP as auditor and to authorise the Board to fix their remuneration.